MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 1. Review the risk analysis generated by GitHub Copilot.

-By using GitHub Copilot's analytical capabilities, you've identified performance bottlenecks in the ContosoOnlineStore application.
+By using GitHub Copilot's analytical capabilities, you identified performance bottlenecks in the ContosoOnlineStore application.
 The analysis provides a roadmap for optimization efforts, focusing on algorithmic improvements, caching strategies, and asynchronous processing patterns.
 Analyzing AI-suggested code optimizations helps to identify risks associated with potential performance improvements.
 Manual code reviews, security reviews, and testing should be part of any code refactoring effort.

 ### Refactor performance-critical code using GitHub Copilot Chat (Agent mode)